 - Assess and evaluate various types of flow and apply the hydraulic principles for uniform and non-uniform open channel flow, and flow in specific hydraulic structures in irrigation and drainage engineering.

 - Analyse and evaluate the design and operational aspects of various surface irrigation systems.

 - Understand the unique characteristics and technical and practical conditions for optimum application of different irrigation methods.

 - Explian commonalities and differences between traditional and improved agronomic practices and plan improved irrigation agronomy and field water management

 - Analyse soil-water-crop yield relationships, management options under land or water scarcity and water saving techniques, and be able to determine crop water requirements

-- Irrigation and Drainage Design Required Upon completion, the participant should be able to:
+- Irrigation and Drainage Design Project II Required Upon completion, the participant should be able to:

 - Present, process and interpret results of hydraulic laboratory measurements in a technical report

 - Prepare detailed irrigation and drainage system layout and design that leads to optimum field water distribution uniformity, optimum productivity, minimizes costs, mitigates conflicts and facilitates cooperation among beneficiaries.

 - Assess the need and implications of drainage

 - Determine the requirements for water table in irrigated area and design a subsurface drainage system